Below are some of the common questions our customers ask while researching and purchasing sleep apnea products from cpapRX.

 Reimbursement is fully dependent on your insurance provider.
 See below for easy step by step instruction for how to obtain reimbursement for your CPAP machine and/or supplies.

 Using a Health Savings Account (HSA) or Flex Savings Account (FSA) can be an effective strategy for reducing health costs, particularly known fixed costs like CPAP.
 Patients utilizing an HSA/FSA can deposit (or have their employer deposit) funds into the account tax-free for medical expenses.
-Most CPAP equipment is eligible for HSA/FSA coverage, with cpapRX able to use these funds for purchases from our site.
+Most CPAP equipment is eligible for HSA/FSA coverage, with cpapRX you are able to use these funds towards purchases from our site.

 Using your HSA account to purchase your CPAP supplies is a great idea and we would love to help you with the process.
 Before we do, please take a moment to familiarize yourself with your plan details and confirm that your HSA account is linked to a major credit card.
 A portion of your dollars can also be applied to your total order with cpapRX, which makes for a great way to save money!
 If you have questions about how to do this or are ready to place an order using your HSA account, email us at customerservice@cpapRX.com or call us at 833.216.CPAP.